Women and non-binary coders, let's take your career to the next level!

 Hilary Stohs-Krause is a full-stack software developer at Ten Forward Consulting in Madison, WI.
 She came to tech by way of childhood website-building (a "Buffy the Vampire Slayer" fansite, to be exact).
 Before joining Ten Forward, she spent several years as a professional journalist.
 Hilary volunteers regularly with several tech and community organizations, and co-runs Madison Women in Tech, a local group with more than 1,200 members.
 She loves board games, garlic-stuffed olives and bourbon barrel-aged stouts.
 She’ll read any fantasy or sci-fi she can get her hands on.
 She tweets puns and intersectional feminism at @hilarysk.

-I am a senior software engineer at New Relic, where I work on developing, prototyping, and analyzing potential new products and technologies.
-My tech cred is from a full time coding bootcamp; I have a degree in History.
-When I'm not thinking up new monitoring ideas, I'm reading, eating, or learning to do cool things with computers.
+Rebecca is a senior software engineer at New Relic, developing potential new products and technologies.
+Her tech cred is from a full time coding bootcamp; before she was in tech she studied History and French.
+When she's not thinking up new ways to monitor software, she's reading, eating, or learning to do cool things with computers.